plsuwu/plsuwu/src/docs/writeups/devvortex.md

 ```

-We can’t access `ssh` without credentials, and there is nothing to find of particular interest on the webpage itself; I did some enumeration with `feroxbuster` and re-ran port scans with various options, but its just static HTML.
+We aren't allowed to access `ssh` without credentials (Anon login disallowed), and there is nothing to find of particular interest on the webpage itself; I did some directory enumeration with
-Looking at some `nginx` vulnerabilities for `v1.18.0` was also a pretty big waste of time.
+`feroxbuster` and re-ran port scans with various options, but none of the pages have any hidden functionality or exploitable holes, including the handful of `nginx v1.18.0`
+vulnerabilities with public proof-of-concept exploits.

-I wasn’t *particularly* keen on having to enumerate for domain stuff - I’ll have to do more work to learn a tool or write code, but HTB often makes use of virtual hosts/subdomains, which we can enumerate for via the `Host` header of a HTTP GET request.
+Ultimately, I wasn’t *particularly* keen on having to enumerate for domain stuff (as I will have to do more work in order to learn a tool/write code - which I wind up doing anyway).
+HTB often makes use of virtual hosts/subdomains, which we can enumerate for via the `Host` header of a HTTP GET request, so I wrote the following Python script to pull common subdomain names from a
+wordlist.

-I wrote the following Python script, but it would be handy to have a simple single-purpose tool for this, so I want to rewrite this in Rust at some point.
+> It would be handy to have a simple single-purpose tool for this, so I ~~want to rewrite this in Rust at some point~~ [rewrote it in Rust](https://github.com/plsuwu/vhost-enum).

 ```python
 #!/usr/bin/env python